Feeling short of time or finding it difficult to concentrate? You can listen to this post. Listening time: 10:17

 The groundwork is laid for exploring the causes of adoption and eventually your child’s specific circumstances when they are older.

 No spoiler alert needed: the book continues with the letter B. B is for bellybuttons and birthdays.
 Everyone has them.
 Again, seems very obvious, basic.
 And… it begins a path to why we all have bellybuttons: we all grew inside our mothers.
 We were born on a particular date.
 For adoptees, this day predates the time they joined our adoptive families.
+You can readily see how the conversation can expand to suit a child’s maturation and curiosity.

-How are you making sure your children know that you want to hear their voice?
 What books are on your family shelf?
 Do they reflect a balanced perspective about the gains and losses of adoption?
 How well do they lift up both the parental experience and the child’s?

 Photo credit: https://creativecommons.org/licenses/by-nc-nd/3.0/